amitmerchant1990/kickstart-with-nodejs-express/README.md

 Everything working?
 Awesome!
 Open a browser and head for [http://localhost:3000](http://localhost:3000) where you will see a welcome to Express page.

-so folks!
+So folks!
 That's about setting up Node.js and making Express.js up and running.

 Let me know if you find any issues with this document.
 Suggestions are welcomed.